-- Laura Rowe Deputy Director of Education - Daniel Pitt Head of School SEMH / Wallington - Victoria Horner Head of School ASC - Charlie Leech Deputy Head SEMH - Sophie Owen Deputy Head ASC - Dave Allen Deputy Head Transition - 7.2 A factual record should be made of the allegation, but no attempt at this stage should be made to investigate the circumstances. - 7.3 The DSL should contact the children's reception team (CRT) to discuss the case.
-The DSL will follow through the outcomes of the discussion and make a referral where appropriate. - 7.4 If the allegation indicates that a potential criminal offence has taken place, CRT will refer the case to the multi-agency agency safeguarding hub where the police will become involved. - 7.5 Parents, of both the student being complained about and the alleged victim, should be informed and kept updated on the progress of the referral. - 7.6 The DSL will make a record of the concern, the discussion and any outcome and keep a copy in the files of both pupils' files. - 7.7 It may be appropriate to exclude the pupil being complained about for a period of time according to the school's behaviour policy and procedures. - 7.8 Where neither social services nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual disciplinary procedures. - 7.9 In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, supervision plan.
+- 7.2 A factual record should be made of the allegation, but no attempt at this stage should be made to investigate the circumstances. - 7.3 The DSL should contact the children's reception team (CRT) to discuss the case.
+The DSL will follow through the outcomes of the discussion and make a referral where appropriate. - 7.4 If the allegation indicates that a potential criminal offence has taken place, CRT will refer the case to the multi-agency agency safeguarding hub where the police will become involved. - 7.5 Parents of both the child being complained about and the alleged victim, should be informed and kept updated on the progress of the referral. - 7.6 The DSL will make a record of the concern, the discussion and any outcome and attached a copy to the child Clear Care record.

-7.10 The plan should be monitored and a date set for a follow-up evaluation with everyone concerned.
+- 7.7 It may be appropriate to exclude the pupil being complained about for a period of time according to the school's behaviour policy and procedures. - 7.8 Where neither social services nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual disciplinary procedures. - 7.9 In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, supervision plan. - 7.10 The plan should be monitored and a date set for a follow-up evaluation with everyone concerned.